Some of the options discussed below may be only available in the Professional edition which is only available to paying subscribers.

 [ROOTPARENT] is automatically replaced by the absolute path to the parent directory of your site's root (that is, one directory above your site's root)

-Is this over your head?
-No problem!
-Just click on the Browse... button and a pop-up directory navigator will allow you to find the proper directory.
-Next to the folder's location there is the button labeled.
+You can always click on thebutton to open a directory picker interface.
+Inside that interface and next to the folder's location there is the button labeled .
 Click on it to make the current directory the selected one and close the pop-up.
 To make it even easier for you, Akeeba Backup displays a small icon next to the button.
 If it's a green check mark the directory is writable and you can use it.
 If it's a red X sign, the directory is not readable and you either have to select a different directory, or change this directory's permissions.

 This option determines the verbosity of Akeeba Backup's log file: